 That distinction sounds pedantic, but it changes the measurement by an inch or two.
 If you’re comparing between manufacturers, it’s important to use either c-c or c-t for both.
 The manufacturer usually makes this clear in their geometry chart or diagram, and may even provide both numbers.

 Note that many mountain bikes have curved or interrupted seat tubes, in which case the number is just an imaginary line between those two points.
 It may be referred to as the “effective seat tube.”

 Why does seat tube length matter?
 It’s an indication of size and fit, since longer seat tubes accommodate taller riders.
-You can always buy a longer seatpost if needed, but it’s better if you can get the right saddle height without more than a few inches of seatpost extension.
+You can always buy a longer seatpost if needed, but suggests a proper fit if you have the right saddle height with only a few inches of seatpost extension.